 But, this is not the reason I can’t talk to her.
 I can’t tell her my sex life is almost non-existent.
 I can’t tell her how much I miss kink; how I long for a spanking, for pain.
 That’s private.
 It’s not something I tell just everyone.
 I want to decide who I tell, and to what extent I disclose my heartache.
 So no, she can say I can discuss everything with her, but I can’t.
 Sometimes things are just too private.

-Another thing I don’t like is when people hear I am a sex blogger and they start asking me questions about my sex life.
+Another thing I don’t like is when people hear I write about sex and they start asking me questions about my sex life, no matter where we are.
 Why is it that some people think that is okay?

 What about ‘big brother’?